On the additive image of 0th persistent homology: Introduction

 \subsection{Overview and Structure}

-In Section~\ref{sec.basic} we prove the following simple proposition, which allows us to work solely with (pointed) sets. \begin{resultx}[Proposition~\ref{prop.H0Free}] For a small category \( X \), the additive images of the functors
+In Section~\ref{sec.basic} we prove the following simple proposition, which allows us to work solely with (pointed) sets. \begin{resultx}[Propositions~\ref{prop.H0Free} and~\ref{prop.same_add_image}] For a small category \( X \), the additive images of the functors

-coincide.
-Here the functors in lines two and three are the ones assigning to each (pointed) set the free vector space on that set. \end{resultx} We therefore say that a representation in $\rep(X, \Vect)$ is (additively) $\Set$-realizable if it is in the (additive) essential image of either of these functors.
-In Section~\ref{sec.basic}, we also prove Theorem~\ref{thm.fieldext} which states that $R\in \rep(X, \Vect)$ is additively $\Set$-realizable if and only if $R\otimes_F F'$ is additively $\Set$-realizable and where $F'$ is any field extension of $F$.
+coincide, where the functors in lines 2 and 3 turn each set (resp.\ pointed set) appearing in a representation into a vector space.
+See the beginning of Section~\ref{sec.basic} and Section~\ref{subsect.pointed_sets}, respectively, for formal definitions. \end{resultx} We therefore say that a representation in $\rep(X, \VectF)$ is (additively) $\Set$-realizable if it is in the (additive) essential image of any of these functors.

+In Section~\ref{sec.basic}, we also prove Theorem~\ref{thm.fieldext} which states that $R\in \rep(X, \VectF)$ is additively $\Set$-realizable if and only if $R\otimes_F F'$ is additively $\Set$-realizable, where $F'$ is any field extension of $F$.
+In Proposition~\ref{prop.repinfsets}, we shall also see that it suffices to consider the category of finite sets ($\set$) if $X$ is finite and the vector spaces are finite-dimensional ($\vectF$).

-In Section~\ref{sec.algo} we leverage that the free functor $\funct{free}\colon \Set\to \Vect$ is a left adjoint to construct an algorithm for determining if a given representation is additively $\Set$-realizable, given that the field is finite.
-In the following statement $|X|$ denotes the total number of morphisms in the category $X$, and $|F|$ is the number of elements in $F$. \begin{resultx}[Corollary~\ref{cor.algo}] Using Gaussian elimination, one can determine if $R\in \rep(X,\vect)$ is additively $\Set$-realizable in $\mathcal{O}\left(m^3\cdot |X|^3\cdot |F|^{3m} \right)$ arithmetic operations, where $m = \max_{i\in \operatorname{Obj}(X)} \dim R(i)$. \end{resultx} If \( X \) is a poset, \( |X| \) can be replaced with the number of arrows in its Hasse diagram.
+In Section~\ref{sec.algo} we leverage the fact that the free functor $\funct{free} \colon \Set\to \VectF$ is a left adjoint to construct an algorithm for determining if a given representation is additively $\Set$-realizable, given that the field is finite.
+In the following statement $|X|$ denotes the total number of morphisms in the category $X$, and $|F|$ is the number of elements in $F$.
+Both the category and the field are assumed to be finite. \begin{resultx}[Corollary~\ref{cor.algo}] Using Gaussian elimination, one can determine if $R\in \rep(X,\vectF)$ is additively $\Set$-realizable in $\mathcal{O}\left(m^3\cdot |X|^3\cdot |F|^{3m} \right)$ arithmetic operations, where $m = \max_{i\in \operatorname{Obj}(X)} \dim R(i)$. \end{resultx} If \( X \) is a poset, \( |X| \) can be replaced with the number of arrows in its Hasse diagram.
 Similarly, if \( X \) is a quiver, \( |X| \) can be chosen to be the number of arrows in \( X \); see Remark~\ref{remark.minimalarrows}.
 A GAP/QPA \cite{GAP4,qpa} implementation of this algorithm is available online\footnote{Github repository: \url{https://github.com/mbotnan/set-realizable/}.}.